roca-tax/roca-tax-website/content/contact/_index.md

 5. **Consultation**: Detailed meeting to plan your tax strategy

 ---

-## Service Areas

-We serve clients in Rochester, NY and surrounding areas, including:

-- **Rochester**: Main city and metropolitan area
-- **Monroe County**: All municipalities and towns
-- **Neighboring counties**: Wayne, Ontario, Livingston, Genesee
-- **Remote services**: Virtual consultations available

----

-## What to Bring to Your Appointment
+## What to Have for Your Appointment

 ### For Individuals
 - **Identification documents**: Driver's license, passport, social security card